Non-Owner Car Insurance: What It Is, Cost & Who Needs It

 SR-22 Filing Requirement

 If you're required to maintain an SR-22 filing, any lapse in your non-owner insurance policy will be reported to the DMV and could result in license suspension.
-Keep your policy active for the entire mandated period, typically three years.
+Keep your policy active for the entire mandated period — typically three years.
+Any lapse also resets your requirement timeline.

 Maintaining Continuous Coverage

 Insurance companies reward drivers who maintain continuous coverage with lower rates.
-If you're temporarily without a car—perhaps you sold your vehicle and haven't purchased a new one yet, or you're living in a city where you don't need a car—non-owner insurance prevents gaps in your coverage history.
-This continuity can save you hundreds of dollars when you eventually purchase a vehicle and need standard car insurance again.
+If you're temporarily without a car — perhaps you sold your vehicle and haven't purchased a new one yet, or you're living in a city where you don't need a car — non-owner insurance prevents costly gaps in your coverage history.
+Coverage gaps can eliminate years of accumulated discounts and place you in a high-risk category, significantly increasing your future premiums.
+Maintaining a non-owner policy preserves your standing and can save you hundreds when you eventually need a standard liability policy again.

 Car-Sharing Service Users